Inside the ADHD Brain: The Neuroscience Explained Simply

 - Behavioral responses

-In ADHD, structural differences in the basal ganglia may contribute to hyperactivity and impulsivity.
+In ADHD, altered dopamine signaling and subtle structural variations in the basal ganglia may contribute to hyperactivity and impulsivity.

 Cerebellum